Dirk R Englund

 Technology Areas

-Communication Systems: Optical, Wireless / Computer Science: Cybersecurity, Quantum Computing, Networking & Signals, Bioinformatics / Electronics & Photonics: Photonics, Quantum Technology, Semiconductors, Lasers / Sensing & Imaging: Imaging, Optical Sensing, Chemical & Radiation Sensing / Industrial Engineering & Automation: Autonomous Systems, Manufacturing & Equipment, Logistics / Chemicals & Materials: Nanotechnology & Nanomaterials, Catalysis & Synthesis / Artificial Intelligence (AI) and Machine Learning (ML) / Biotechnology: Sensors & Monitoring, Biomedical Devices & Systems / Energy & Distribution: Nuclear & Fusion, Energy Storage, Electrochemical Devices
+Communication Systems: Optical, Wireless, Satellites / Computer Science: Cybersecurity, Quantum Computing, Networking & Signals, Bioinformatics / Electronics & Photonics: Photonics, Quantum Technology, Semiconductors, Lasers / Sensing & Imaging: Imaging, Optical Sensing, Chemical & Radiation Sensing / Industrial Engineering & Automation: Autonomous Systems, Manufacturing & Equipment, Logistics / Chemicals & Materials: Nanotechnology & Nanomaterials, Catalysis & Synthesis / Artificial Intelligence (AI) and Machine Learning (ML) / Biotechnology: Sensors & Monitoring, Biomedical Devices & Systems / Energy & Distribution: Nuclear & Fusion, Energy Storage, Electrochemical Devices

 Trailblazing quantum innovator advancing photonic and semiconductor technologies to shape the future of computing, communication, and metrology.